sanampudig/iiitb_pwm_gen/README.md

 - encode messages in telecommunication
 - used in speed controlers of motors

-## 3.Blocked Diagram of PWM GENERATOR
+## 3. Blocked Diagram of PWM GENERATOR

 This PWM generator generates 10Mhz signal.
 We can control duty cycles in steps of 10%.
 The default duty cycle is 50%.
 Along with clock signal we provide another two external signals to increase and decrease the duty cycle.